zsvision/SFGCNet/README.md

 ## Datasets

-We evaluate WD-Mamba on paired and unpaired low-light image enhancement datasets.
+We evaluate SFGCNet on paired and unpaired low-light image enhancement datasets.

 **Paired datasets:**
 * LOL-v1